 Eastern Michigan University

-*The MLK Planning Committee would like to especially thank President Susan Martin and the Office of Government and Community Relations for their financial support which enables us to make tickets affordable for all who wish to attend.*
+*The MLK Planning Committee would like to especially thank Interim President and Provost Kim Schatzel, Student Government, the Office of Government and Community Relations, Graduate School and College of Education for their financial support which enables us to make tickets more affordable for all who wish to attend.*